topdan/www/living/more-representative-democracy.html.md

 ### [Voting](#voting)

 Bills become laws when they pass a community vote.
 Members cast their votes and those lended to them on the community website.
 Vote lenders can see how their vote was cast and optionally revoke it.
-The community's constitution or operating agreement lays out the details such as:
+The community's constitution or operating agreement lays out the details:

 * When does a bill become available to vote?
 * How long is a vote open?
 * What percent is required for a vote to pass?
 * What is the maximum number of votes a single person can hold?
 * How long after the voting deadline can lended votes be revoked?
-* How to balance privacy with transparency and accountability?
+* How is privacy balanced with transparency and accountability?

 ### [Reviewing laws and spending](#reviewing-laws-and-spending)